-HCCs are a coding system developed by CMS.
-Both CMS and HHS use HCCs as a key component of the risk adjustment models they use.
+HCCs make up a coding system developed by CMS that is a key component of the risk adjustment models.

-In both CMS-HCC and HHS-HCC models, major conditions lead to a higher reimbursement.
+In the CMS-HCC model, major conditions lead to a higher reimbursement.
 For patients with multiple conditions, the HCCs are cumulative and based on a hierarchy.
 In the hierarchy, the lower the HCC number, the greater the risk and therefore, the greater the reimbursement.